Big River (musical): International

-An Australian production starring Cameron Daddo as Huckleberry Finn, Jon English as Pap Finn, John Bell as The Duke and featuring Venetta Fields and Michael Edward Stevens opened in 1989 at Her Majesty's Theatre, Sydney.
+An Australian production starring Cameron Daddo as Huckleberry Finn, Jon English as Pap Finn, and John Bell as the Duke, and featuring Venetta Fields and Michael Edward Stevens, opened in 1989 at Her Majesty's Theatre, Sydney.
 It also played Her Majesty's Theatre, Melbourne, with Marcia Hines, as well as Festival Theatre in Adelaide.

 Synopsis

 Act One

-In pre-Civil War Missouri, near St. Petersburg, the vagabond child Huckleberry Finn describes the events by which he and Tom Sawyer had discovered a fortune.
-Huck has been adopted by the Widow Douglas and her unmarried sister Miss Watson, and his guardians, Judge Thatcher, Huck's best friend Tom Sawyer, and practically the entire town inform Huck that he needs to learn to read and write and read the Bible if he ever hopes to go to Heaven ("Do Ya Wanna Go To Heaven?").
+In pre-Civil War Missouri, near St. Petersburg, the vagabond child Huckleberry Finn describes the events by which Tom Sawyer and he had discovered a fortune.
+Huck has been adopted by the Widow Douglas and her unmarried sister Miss Watson, and his guardians, Judge Thatcher, Huck's best friend Tom Sawyer, and practically the entire town informs Huck that he needs to learn to read and write and read the Bible if he ever hopes to go to Heaven ("Do Ya Wanna Go To Heaven?").
 The only one who does not attempt to pass judgment on Huck is Miss Watson's slave, Jim, who predicts that he will lead a life of "considerable trouble and considerable joy".
 Exasperated with the constraints on his daily life, Huck escapes his bedtime and steals away to Tom Sawyer's "hideout", an old cave.
-In the cave, Tom, Huck and a group of their friends plan to form a band of robbers who will rampage around the countryside ("The Boys").
+In the cave, Tom, Huck, and a group of their friends plan to form a band of robbers who will rampage around the countryside ("The Boys").

-Huck, on his way home, thinks about the confines of his life and his wish that he will find meaning in his life. ("Waitin' For the Light To Shine") Huck returns home in the darkness to find his Pap, a violent drunk, waiting for him, who drags him off to his cabin in the woods.
+Huck, on his way home, thinks about the confines of his life and his wish that he will find meaning in his life ("Waitin' For the Light To Shine").
+Huck returns home in the darkness to find his Pap, a violent drunk waiting for him, who drags him off to his cabin in the woods.
 In his drunkenness, Pap swings from tomfoolery to extreme violence as he rails against a government that would take his son (and his son's money) away from him ("Guv'ment").
 Pap attempts to kill Huck, hallucinating that he is the Angel of Death, but passes out in an inebriated mess.
-The next day Pap goes off to trade and Huck takes the opportunity to escape.
-He kills a pig and scatters the blood and gore around the cabin in an effort to make it appear as if he's been murdered.
-Huck reflects that this is just the sort of thing Tom Sawyer would do, and Tom appears to sing a vaudeville-style turn about the usefulness of hogs ("Hand For the Hog").
+The next day, Pap goes off to trade and Huck takes the opportunity to escape.
+He kills a pig and scatters the blood and gore around the cabin to make it appear as if he hss been murdered.
+Huck reflects that this is just the sort of thing Tom Sawyer would do, and Tom appears to sing a vaudeville-style turn about the usefulness of hogs ("Hand for the Hog").